Ruhollah Hosseinian: Chain Murders

 while others had insulted the Prophet, his family, and the Imams.
 He also said that the murderers had been Islamic leftists in the 1980s and had strongly supported Mohammad Khatami in his presidential campaign for president.
 Later on, at the Haghani School -- run by ...
-Ayatollah Mohammad Taghi Mesbah Yazdi -- Hosseinian said that Mostafa Kazemi had masterminded the murders to create fissures between Khatami and Khamenei, and allow the former to seize power.
+Ayatollah Mohammad Taghi Mesbah Yazdi -- Hosseinian said that Mostafa Kazemi had masterminded the murders to create fissures between Khatami and Ali Khamenei, and allow the former to seize power.
 He also acknowledged, "The issue of the murders has captured us.
 Whatever we do to escape it, we find to way to escape."
 According to another report, Hojatoleslam Hosseinian has stated that Saeed Emami was killed in order to "prevent identification of higher clerical authorities that ordered the killings".

 However, reformers of the Islamic Republic have charged that Hosseinian, who had worked for the Intelligence Ministry at this time, had inspired the murders.
 Ali Larijani who had allowed this accusation to be broadcast on Iranian television was banned from attending Cabinet sessions.